ebebbington/juanportal/src/socket/README.md

 - `server.ts`

-  - Our main file, holds the HTTP server and web scoket server
+  - Holds the HTTP server and also bootstraps the web socket server

 - `package-lock.json`